Decolonising the British Empire Exhibition of 1938 through Augmented Reality Narratives

 Impact/benefits

-The main outcome will be a range of narratives that can be experienced playfully, recreationally, or academically, both within and remote to the site of the Exhibition.
-The audiences are therefore broad but will primarily include:
+The main outcome is a range of narratives that can be experienced playfully, recreationally, or academically, both within and remote to the site of the Exhibition.
+The audiences are therefore broad but primarily include:

 • Glasgow residents and tourists, using the app to add interest and awe to park visits (single or repeated) and deepening their knowledge of local history and communities.